asherbhs/asherbhs.github.io/apl-book/_sources/trees/relating-depth-and-parent-vectors.md

 DepthToParent←{ ⍝ return the parent vector representation of a tree from a depth vector
-    ⍝ ←: the parent vector corresponding to the depth vector input d←⍵                       ⍝ depth vector to be parentified p←⍳≢d                     ⍝ seed as all loops
-    _←2{p[⍵]←⍺[⍺⍸⍵]}/⊂⍤⊢⌸d    ⍝ find the parents of each non-root ⍝ │ │   ││    │ │└───┴─ indices of each level
+    ⍝ ←: the parent vector corresponding to the depth vector input d←⍵                       ⍝ depth vector to be parentified p←⍳≢d                     ⍝ begin by setting all nodes as roots _←2{p[⍵]←⍺[⍺⍸⍵]}/⊂⍤⊢⌸d    ⍝ find the parents of each non-root ⍝ │ │   ││    │ │└───┴─ indices of each level
     ⍝ └─│───││────│─┴─ pairwise between levels